javalin/website/_posts/blog/2021-08-02-number-of-imports-and-library-usability.md

 }
 ```

-So, that's a lot of imports (twelve, to be exact).
+So, that's a lot of imports (nine, to be exact).
 That in and of itself isn't necessarily bad,
 *but how is the developer supposed to know about these functions?*
 How does someone find out that there is a `call`, a `Netty`, a `routing`, and an `embeddedServer`?
 The only real way is by looking at the docs and examples